(aka " The Masses ")

 Comments:

-Well, in short the image on the Warner Region 2 is the best.
-There is no "ghosting" as in the Warner Region 1's.
-I would like to point out that I, personally, wouldn't trade in the Image Entertainment discs for the Warner Region 2's.
-I am happy with the Image discs - no PAL speedup - less cropping.
+UPDATE: October 9th, 2004 - Warner Region 2 added: Well, in short the image on the Warner Region 2 is superior for the three DVDs.
+I would like to point out that I, personally, wouldn't trade in the Image Entertainment discs for the Warner Region 2's even though they are imperfect with picturboxing.
+I am more content with the Image discs - no PAL speedup - less cropping - but lighter contrast.
 This is not counting the valuable Extras on the Region 2 and the extra disc with "The Life and Art of Charlie Chaplin" that you don't even get on the Warner Region 1 set.
-It would be nice to own that.... and the 5.1 sound... ohh who am I kidding, I'll be getting the R2's as well.
+It would be nice to own that.... and the unnecessary 5.1 sound... ohh who am I kidding, I'll be getting the R2's as well.

 What a waste.
-Obviously the Warner image is sharper than the Image Entertainment (picture-boxed) image, but I am very disappointed in the apparent contrast boosting.
+Obviously the Warner image is sharper than the Image Entertainment image, but I am very disappointed in the apparent contrast boosting.
 I will pay more attention to the flaws than the film itself while watching the Warner DVD.
 I hope to get some captures of the PAL mk2 versions to further compare, but my bet would be to buy the European versions.
 I am very disappointed in my purchase of this Region 1 DVD.
 It does have quite an array of Extra Features.

 - Gary W. Tooze